 How many times a day do you brush your teeth?
-Despite being very careful about your Poor Oral Health Effects on your dental hygiene, you may still have dangerous bacteria growing.
+Despite being very careful about your poor oral health effects on your dental hygiene, you may still have dangerous bacteria growing.
 Years ago, the idea of linking pregnancy or heart disease to dental issues would have sounded bizarre.
 Today, various medical studies help link serious health issues to poor oral health.

-According to American Dental Association reports, if your gum disease is as much as 40% serious, then you might be suffering from a chronic disease on top of it.
+According to the American Dental Association reports, if your gum disease is as much as 40% serious, then you might be suffering from a chronic disease on top of it.

 Studies reveal that men with periodontal disease are 7 times more likely to experience erectile dysfunction than men who take care of their dental health.
-A Research done by the European society revealed that women, who do not maintain a good oral hygiene, take longer time to conceive.
-If suffering from gum related diseases, then it might take more than 7 months to conceive compared to the peers who don’t suffer from anything.
+A research done by the European society revealed that women, who do not maintain good oral hygiene, take a longer time to conceive.
+If suffering from gum-related diseases, then it might take more than 7 months to conceive compared to the peers who don’t suffer from anything.

 Gum and heart disease often go hand in hand.
 Individuals suffering from periodontal disease are twice as likely to suffer from a stroke or heart disease compared to a normal person due to the bacteria.
-These bacteria have the ability to clogs the arteries, thus building enough pressure to cause a severe heart attack.
+These bacteria have the ability to clog the arteries, building enough pressure to cause a severe heart attack.

 Obesity increases an individual’s susceptibility by modulating the immune and inflammatory systems in a manner that predisposes to inflammatory tissue destruction and leaves an individual at greater risk of periodontitis.
 More bleeding on probing, deeper periodontal pockets and more bone loss were noticed in individuals with higher indicators of obesity.
-Thus maintaining a normal body weight and eating healthy food ensures less threat to the body along with focusing on the poor oral health effects on our body.
+Thus, maintaining normal body weight and eating healthy food ensures less threat to the body along with focusing on the poor oral health effects on our body.

-Well, now that it is clear why good oral hygiene is important, educate self and family about these effects and spread the awareness.
+Well, now that it is clear why good oral hygiene is important, educate yourself and your family about these effects and spread awareness.
 Practice good oral hygiene by brushing after every meal with fluoride toothpaste and floss your mouth regularly.
-Doing so will save your teeth from Poor Oral Health Effects , and life as well!
+Doing so will save your teeth from poor oral health effects and life as well!